xd009642/tarpaulin/README.md

 ### Note on tests using signals

-If your tests or application make use of unix signals they may not work with tarpaulin.
+If your tests or application make use of unix signals they may not work with ptrace instrumentation in tarpaulin.
 This is because tarpaulin relies on the sigtrap signal to catch when the instrumentation points are hit.
 The `--forward` option results in forwarding the signals from process stops not caused by SIGSTOP, SIGSEGV or SIGILL to the test binary.

 ## Features